Prevalence of Low Income

 - Low income residents have difficulty meeting their basic needs, which can affect their health and well-being.1

 - We use tax-filer data from Statistics Canada to measure the percentage of people in Peel that fall below the After-Tax Low Income Measure.

 - The After-Tax Low Income Measure is a complex formula that adjusts for factors like household income, number of people in the household, etc.

 What progress are we making?

-- The Reduce Poverty Term of Council Priority is implementing plans to increase income especially for Peel residents who have the lowest income.
+- The Reduce Poverty Term of Council Priority implemented strategies to increase income especially for Peel residents who have the lowest income.

 - The Region of Peel will help our low-income populations by providing access to the services and supports they need to achieve positive health and social outcomes.